Mill Creek near Batavia, IL

 Drainage Area.--27.6 sq mi.

-Gage Datum and Elevations of Reference Points.--Datum of gage is 685.00 ft.
-A wire-weight gage (WWG) is attached to the upstream side of Deer Path Road bridge.
-A reference point for the n-values study (RP-N1) is two file marks on the 2nd I-beam from the left on the downstream side of Main Street bridge upstream from the gage, elevation = 698.794 ft.
-All elevations are in NGVD 1929 convention.
+Gage Datum and Elevations of Reference Points.--Datum of the gage is 685.00 ft.
+A wire-weight gage (WWG) is attached to the upstream side of the Deer Path Road bridge.
+A reference point for the n-values study (RP-N1) is two file marks on the 2nd I-beam from the left on the downstream side of the Main Street bridge upstream from the gage, elevation = 698.794 ft.
+All elevations are referenced to NGVD29.

 Stage, Discharge Measurements, and Computed n-Values.--Water-surface elevations are measured from the WWG and from RP-N1 before and after each discharge measurement.
-Water-surface slope for the study reach is determined to be equal to that between the Main Street bridge and Deep Path Road bridge.
+Water-surface slope for the study reach is determined to be equal to that between the Main Street bridge and the Deep Path Road bridge.
 Discharge measurements are made using the conventional current-meter method.
 The computed n-values are listed in the following table.
-Whenever possible, the computed n-values are associated with a photo taken at the time of the measurement.
-The photos are arranged from low stage to high stage in order to illustrate contributing factors of n-values at a particular stage.
+Whenever possible, the computed n-values are associated with a photograph taken at the time of the measurement.
+The photographs are arranged from low to high discharge in order to illustrate the contributing factors of n-values at a particular discharge.

 Description of Channel.--This channel is natural.
-The streambed is composed of shifting sand and silt with scattered gravel and cobble riffles in the reach upstream from the Deer Path Road bridge.
-From upstream to downstream in the study reach, bank materials are mostly clay-sand mixes; tall, flexible weeds (2 ~ 4 ft) grow at the water’s edge and in open area on the flood plains.
-Clusters of young trees are moderately distributed at water’s edge and on the flood plain.
-Channel geometry is generally in trapezoidal shape with average bottom width approximately 25 ft; bank heights are from 4- to 6- ft.
+The streambed is composed of shifting sand and silt with scattered gravel and cobble riffles in the reach upstream of the Deer Path Road bridge.
+Bank materials are mostly clay-sand mixes Tall, flexible weeds (~2-4 ft) grow at the water’s edge and in open areas on the flood plains.
+Clusters of young trees are moderately distributed at the water’s edge and on the flood plain.
+Channel geometry is generally trapezoidal in shape with an average bottom width approximately 25 ft; bank heights are from 4 to 6 ft.
 Top width is approximately 30 ft.
 Note that the channel downstream from the Main Street bridge is subject to beaver dams and woody debris jams.
 The study reach includes a complete cycle of meandering bends.

 Convert this page to PDF